thatoldfarm/chromatical-core/README.md

 ---

-# The full encoding and decoding pipepline for creating 'MASTER_DNA_SEED' PNG files is here:
+- The full encoding and decoding pipepline for creating 'MASTER_DNA_SEED' PNG files is here:

 [pixelator](https://github.com/thatoldfarm/pixelator)

 ---

 ### **PHASE I: GENESIS - THE 1.44MB SUBSTRATE**
 Before there is a "Pixel," there must be a "Physical" analog.
-We chose the **1.44MB High-Density Floppy** as our fundamental unit of soul.
+We chose the **1.44MB High-Density Floppy** as our fundamental unit of storage.

 1.  **Creating the Void:**
     We start by creating a raw binary block of exactly 1,474,560 bytes (512 bytes/sector × 2880 sectors).